 Before the introduction of the Hubble Space Telescope, relatively little was known about quasars and their formation.
 Many scientists believed that quasars were isolated stars located in the deepest sectors of space.
 What was unclear, however, was why these objects appeared to emit large amounts of radiation (at numerous frequencies).
 Moreover, the fact that these distant objects changed in their overall luminosity (very rapidly) baffled scientists as their observed properties appeared to defy both logic and explanation.

-The Hubble Space Telescope, however, provided scientists with the first real opportunity to study these deep-space objects from a new perspective, shining new light on their role and origins.
-With the limitations of ground-based observation a thing of the past, Hubble allowed astronomers to see for the first time that quasars were not single stars, at all, but rather central hubs of distant galaxies.
+The Hubble Space Telescope provided scientists with the first real opportunity to study these deep-space objects from a new perspective, shining new light on their role and origins.
+With the limitations of ground-based observation a thing of the past, Hubble allowed astronomers to see for the first time that quasars were not single stars at all, but rather, central hubs of distant galaxies.

 Scientific Properties of Quasars

-It is currently believed by the scientific community that quasars are capable of “emitting hundreds or even thousands of times the energy output of our galaxy,” making them one of the most energized objects in the entire universe.
-Some of the largest quasars discovered are believed to emit energy that is equivalent to several trillion volts of electricity; a feat that exceeds the total power-output of all the stars in the Milky Way galaxy, combined.
+The scientific community believes that quasars can " emit hundreds or even thousands of times the energy output of our galaxy,” making them one of the most energized objects in the entire universe.
+Some of the largest quasars discovered are believed to emit energy that is equivalent to several trillion volts of electricity, a feat that exceeds the total power output of all the stars in the Milky Way galaxy combined.

 Scientists have designated quasars as part of a class known as “active galactic nuclei” or “AGNs.”
 This class of objects includes quasars, blazars, and Seyfert galaxies.
-The common phenomena that ties each of these objects together is the fact that all three require supermassive black holes to provide them with energy.
-Although some scientists have argued that these three objects are actually the same thing, just with slight variations in their cosmic makeup, more observation is needed to before this assumption can be put to the test.
+The common phenomenon that ties these objects together is that all three require supermassive black holes to provide them with energy.
+Although some scientists have argued that these three objects are actually the same thing, with slight variations in their cosmic makeup, more observation is needed before this assumption can be tested.

 Quasars are also known to emit strong radio waves, with radiation that is considered non-stellar.
 Quasars can also vary in their overall brightness and luminosity over periods of days, weeks, and months (sometimes even hours).
 It is also believed that a quasar’s jets are composed primarily of electrons and protons that it blasts into outer space.
 Although it remains unclear how these jets form (other than the fact that it is material emitted from the outer regions of a supermassive black hole), some theorists have speculated that the jets are formed by strong magnetic fields that are produced within the accretion disk of a black hole.
 If true, this theory would explain why a quasar’s jets are often seen parallel to the rotation axis of an accretion disk.

-Despite the fact that quasars are the brightest known objects in the universe, individuals cannot see these objects from Earth without the use of a telescope.
-This is because quasars are often billions of parsecs away from the Earth, and appear very faint in the sky.
+Although quasars are the brightest known objects in the universe, individuals cannot see these objects from Earth without the use of a telescope.
+This is because quasars are often billions of parsecs away from the Earth and appear very faint in the sky.
 Because of their tremendous distance, however, scientists are often able to use quasars as “background light sources” to study “intervening galaxies and diffuse gas” (astronomy.swin.edu.au).
 Often referred to as “absorption spectroscopy,” this form of observation allows scientists to detect and study galaxies that absorb part of the quasar’s light as it makes its way to Earth.

-Currently, the brightest known quasar (relative to Earth’s vantage point) is known as 3C 273, and is located in the constellation Virgo.
+Currently, the brightest known quasar (relative to Earth’s vantage point) is known as 3C 273 and is located in the constellation Virgo.
 At an apparent magnitude of 12.8 (bright enough to be seen through a medium-sized telescope on Earth), and an absolute magnitude of -26.7, this quasar is extremely bright.
 For comparative purposes, if 3C 273 was placed thirty-three light years from Earth, it would shine as brightly as our current Sun in the sky.
-Scientists estimate that 3C 273 maintains a luminosity of approximately four-trillion times that of the Sun, or nearly one-hundred times that of the total light produced by our Milky Way galaxy.
+Scientists estimate that 3C 273 maintains a luminosity of approximately four trillion times that of the Sun or nearly one-hundred times that of the total light produced by our Milky Way galaxy.
 Despite this luminosity, scientists believe that other quasars have the potential to be even brighter than 3C 273.
-The hyperluminous quasar APM 08279+5255, for example, is believed to have an absolute magnitude of -32.2, making it even brighter than 3C 273.
-However, due to the angle of its jets, in relation to the Earth, it appears far less brighter from the vantage point of Hubble and ground-based telescopes.
+For example, the hyperluminous quasar APM 08279+5255 is believed to have an absolute magnitude of -32.2, making it even brighter than 3C 273.
+However, due to the angle of its jets, in relation to the Earth, it appears far less bright from the vantage point of Hubble and ground-based telescopes.